bbkane/www.bbkane.com/content/blog/Enventory-Retrospective/index.md

 ## Transactions

 Allows callers to run arbitrary code in the callback `fn`.
-Try to keep transactions at the top level, since they can't be nested
+It's best to keep transactions at the top level, since they can't be nested

 ```go
 WithTx(ctx context.Context, fn func(ctx context.Context, es Service) error) error